suchanek/repo_vis/README.md

 - TensorFlow

 Open these files in any modern web browser to explore interactive 3D visualizations without having to generate them yourself.

+## User Interface Buttons

+The `pkg_visualizer` application provides an intuitive user interface with the following buttons and their respective functions:

+- **Visualize**: Generates or updates the 3D visualization based on the selected parameters.
+- **Reset View**: Resets the camera to the default orientation, providing a clear view of the entire package structure.
+- **Spin Package**: Animates a smooth 360° rotation of the visualization around the package center.
+- **Save View**: Saves the current visualization to a file.
+Supported formats include HTML, PNG, and JPG.
+- **Class Selector**: Allows users to select specific classes to include in the visualization.
+- **Method Selector**: Enables selection of specific methods.
+This option is disabled when "Render Methods" is unchecked.
+- **Function Selector**: Enables selection of specific functions.
+This option is disabled when "Render Functions" is unchecked.
+- **Checkboxes**: Toggle the rendering of functions and methods, which also enables or disables the corresponding selectors.

+These buttons and controls make it easy to customize and interact with the 3D visualization.

 Happy visualizing! 🚀